Soekiman Wirjosandjojo: Japanese occupation

 Early on in the occupation, Soekiman became inactive in politics due to a ban on various political organizations including MIAI.
 Once MIAI was allowed to operate again in September 1942, Soekiman became one of its leaders along with Harsono Tjokroaminoto and Wondoamiseno, until it was once again shut down in late 1943.
 Aside from MIAI, he was also active within the propaganda organization Pusat Tenaga Rakyat as an appointed member.

 Soekiman was later also listed as a member of the Investigating Committee for Preparatory Work for Independence (BPUPK).
 After the committee had drafted the Jakarta Charter, Soekiman supported Wahid Hasyim's proposal to formally establish Islam as a state religion, and require that any future elected presidents and vice presidents be Muslim.
 Initially, other committee members from nationalist and secular parties agreed to Hasyim's proposal.
 However, before the proposal could be formalized, the Japanese reformed BPUPK into the smaller Preparatory Committee for Indonesian Independence (PPKI).
 Soekiman did not become a member of this committee, and PPKI members cancelled Hasyim's proposal, allowing non-Muslims to serve as president and establishing Indonesia's lack of a formal state religion.
-Beyond this matter, Soekiman also discussed the legal structures of the future People's Consultative Assembly and on the legal rights of citizens within the Constitution of Indonesia.
+Beyond this matter, Soekiman also discussed the legal structures of the future People's Consultative Assembly and the legal rights of citizens within the Constitution of Indonesia.